EssVisionAB/document-web-public-api/README.md

 &columns=COLUMN_NAME

 COLUMN_NAME should correspond to the path of the field within the object and is case sensitive.
-If not allready present add a localization string for that field in your local IIS site istallation under /wwwroot/assets/i18n/sv.json.
+If not already present add a localization string for that field in your local IIS site installation under /wwwroot/assets/i18n/sv.json.
 This is also where you change display name if you whant a column name than provided by default.

 Example:
 &columns=createDate will add the create date as a column to lists.